SOME QUESTIONS YOU MIGHT HAVE

 What if the workouts cause me pain?

-Communication is key, and I never want you to do anything in the studio that causes you the bad kind of pain.
+Communication is key, and I never want you to do anything in training that causes you the bad kind of pain.
 I will always check in with you to make sure that what we're doing feels okay, and I hope you'll speak up.
 Exercises can be modified in order to avoid problematic or uncomfortable motions.
 Also, our training work requires that you are not experiencing pain directly associated with movement.
 If movement, such as lifting your arm or swinging your legs, is causing direct musculoskeletal pain, I'll have to direct you to a licensed provider, such as a physical therapist, orthopedist or medical doctor.

 What sort of results can I expect from training?